MicrosoftDocs/architecture-center/docs/example-scenario/apps/deploy-ibm-sterling-oms-content.md

 ### Sizing your environment

-For all workloads (except visual inspection), we recommend using the latest *Ds* series VMs as your worker nodes.
+We recommend using the latest *Ds* series VMs as your worker nodes.
 Examples are the [Dsv3](/azure/virtual-machines/dv3-dsv3-series#dsv3-series), [Dasv4](/azure/virtual-machines/dav4-dasv4-series#dasv4-series), [Dsv4](/azure/virtual-machines/dv4-dsv4-series#dsv4-series), [Dasv5](/azure/virtual-machines/dasv5-dadsv5-series#dasv5-series), or [Dsv5](/azure/virtual-machines/dv5-dsv5-series#dsv5-series).
 We recommend using the latest versions, when possible, because they provide better performance.
 Only use VMs that have [premium storage](/azure/virtual-machines/premium-storage-performance).

 ### Database specifics